LukasRennhofer/VantorEngine/Assets/Workflow/Todos/Main.md

  - Model Loading ?
  - Resource Manager GetTexture2D(handle) method and so on ?

+ - PBR:
+    0   RGB8 or RGBA8	Albedo (RGB) + AO (A)
+    1	RGB16F	World-space normals
+    2	RGB16F	World-space position
+    3	RGB8 or RGBA8	Metallic (R), Roughness (G), AO (B), maybe Specular (A)

+ - Let Users be able to make their own Virtual Include paths for Shaders ?

+# Performance

+ - Implement Tiled Deferred Shading for lights
+ - Use SIMD for AABB, collision, Vector/Matrix Math
+ - Use VVector and VSafeString anywhere
+ - Use frustum culling for meshes and lights
+ - Make copys of Meshes to point to one Mesh, to reduce memory usage

  - Entity ID pool / free list: Keep a list (stack or queue) of free entity IDs that get reused when entities are destroyed:
         When creating a new entity: